Automated-Beamline-Endeavors/GA4beamlines/README.md

 In genetic algorithms, a population of solutions to a problem are evolved in order to find an optimal solution to the problem.
 In this case, the problem is the arrangement of optical elements in a beamline to produce the optimal downstream beam parameter (either intensity or beam shape).
 The proposed solutions are evaluated and survivors selected based on fitness or age.
 From the survivors parents are selected and recombined to produce children.
 These children undergo mutation and added to the pool of individuals subject to survivor selection.
 This completes one generation and the process continues until a “good” enough solution is found or the maximum number of generations have been carried out.

 ### Population:
+A collection of potential solutions, called **individuals**.
+Maintains the same size across generations, though the individuals within change.
+### Individual:
+Drawing from its influence in biology, individuals have a **chromosome** which contains a series of values called **genes**
+### Gene:
+For this problem, each gene of the chromosome is a motor position within the beamline.

 ### Selection
+There are two types of selection in this algorithm: **survivor** and **parent**.
+Survivor selection determines which individuals will carry over into the next generation.
+Parent selection decides which individuals will potentially contribute toward creating the next generation of individuals.
 #### Survivor
 ##### Method 1 - Age + Elitism
 In this method, the **elite** (the best *n* members of the current population) are selected to carry over into the next generation's population.
 The rest of population is replaced by the **children** (new individuals generated during recombination and mutation) to finish creating the new population of the next generation.